-Explains why masks can cause difficult feelings, and gives practical tips on how to cope.
+Explains why masks or face coverings can cause difficult feelings, and gives practical tips on how to cope.
 Includes information on exemptions for mental health reasons.

 “I get very anxious about all the people who wear masks, they make me feel like I am full of dirt and germs.”

-Some people may be ‘exempt’ from wearing a mask, or have a ‘mask exemption’.
-This means they have a reasonable excuse not to wear a mask, such as experiencing certain mental health problems.
+Some people may be 'exempt' from wearing a mask, or have a 'mask exemption'.
+This means having a reasonable excuse not to wear a mask, including certain physical and mental health problems.

 You do not need to prove that you are exempt from wearing a mask.
 There is no legal document or proof that you need to carry on you.